secretstartups/handbook/content/handbook/customer-success/education-enablement.md

 ## O'Reilly Content Library

-In order to facilitate an environment of learning and development, the Customer Success Team has access to the O’Reilly Learning Platform, which is integrated into [GitLab Learn](https://gitlab.edcast.com/log_in?auto_sso=true).
-This content library contains thousands of books, videos and live learning courses to assist team members’ with professional development and staying up-to-date with changing technology trends.
-Additionally, code sandboxes are included within the O’Reilly platform that team members’s can utilize to practice new skills or hone existing ones.
+In order to facilitate an environment of learning and development, the Customer Success Team has access to the O'Reilly Learning Platform, which is integrated into [GitLab Learn](https://gitlab.edcast.com/log_in?auto_sso=true).
+This content library contains thousands of books, videos and live learning courses to assist team members' with professional development and staying up-to-date with changing technology trends.
+Additionally, code sandboxes are included within the O'Reilly platform that team members's can utilize to practice new skills or hone existing ones.

-To get started, here is a quick tour of what the O’Reilly Learning Platform can provide to our team, please check out this [short introductory video](https://www.loom.com/share/fca91ca4e127494fb5f4130b85eaa9ea).
+To get started, here is a quick tour of what the O'Reilly Learning Platform can provide to our team, please check out this [short introductory video](https://www.loom.com/share/fca91ca4e127494fb5f4130b85eaa9ea).

 If you do not already have a login are outside of the customer success organization, please let the Corproate Learning and Development Team know you are interested.
 You can also purchase a single licesne with the GitLab pricing by contacting Jason Baca at jbaca@oreilly.com.

 ### O'Reilly Answer Slack Bot

 As part of GitLab's O'Reilly subscription, team members have access to the O'Reilly Answer Slack Bot.
 To get started, in Slack, just type `/oreilly-answers` followed by your tech question.
-It’s that simple.
+It's that simple.

 For example:

 - `/oreilly-answers` How do I fine-tune a model?
-- O’Reilly Answers will respond to your question with highly relevant snippets of content right within Slack.
+- O'Reilly Answers will respond to your question with highly relevant snippets of content right within Slack.

 **More Answers**

-Use the “More Answers” button to flip through the suggested answers.
-O'Reilly will show a maximum of 8 possible answers and you’ll be taken back to the first answer when you get to the end.
+Use the "More Answers" button to flip through the suggested answers.
+O'Reilly will show a maximum of 8 possible answers and you'll be taken back to the first answer when you get to the end.

 **Full Text**

-To read the full text of an answer in context click the “Full Text” button and you’ll be taken directly to that snippet of content within the O’Reilly Learning platform.
+To read the full text of an answer in context click the "Full Text" button and you'll be taken directly to that snippet of content within the O'Reilly Learning platform.

 **Share Answers**

-To share a helpful answer with others in Slack click the “Post” button and the answer you selected will be posted to the channel where you asked the question.
+To share a helpful answer with others in Slack click the "Post" button and the answer you selected will be posted to the channel where you asked the question.

-If you want to share an answer in a private channel you’ll need to invite the O’Reilly Answers app to the channel first.
-Simply type: /invite @O’Reilly Answers
+If you want to share an answer in a private channel you'll need to invite the O'Reilly Answers app to the channel first.
+Simply type: /invite @O'Reilly Answers

-If you want to share an answer in a direct message you’ll need to create a group message and include O’Reilly Answers in the group.
-You can add O’Reilly Answers the same way you would add another person.
+If you want to share an answer in a direct message you'll need to create a group message and include O'Reilly Answers in the group.
+You can add O'Reilly Answers the same way you would add another person.

 ## Additional Resources